mghendi/ABW-Academy/Practitioners Course/Cohort1_2022/Projects/Varun Batra/readme.md

-## Project Title
-Realtime satellite-based monitoring system for Landscape restorations through AFOLU
+**Realtime satellite-based monitoring system for Landscape restorations through AFOLU**

 #### Background information
 Around the globe, organisations and governments are focusing on offsetting carbon through landscape-level restoration activities using trees as a component of the intervention.
 Although, impact measurement has always been a challenge for such activities.